 When you come from the Bay, your maps may route you to the 120 entrance, but instead, take 140 so you can stop in Mariposa.
 If you have the time, make sure to spend a night here like we did!
 It’s a small town but has so much to do for an afternoon or evening.
 It takes about an hour to get to Yosemite Valley proper, so if for some reason everything is booked up in the valley, Mariposa is a good backup for a night as well.

-Where To Stay: We stayed at the Adair House, which you can rent on Airbnb.
+We stayed at the Adair House, which you can rent on Airbnb.
 It’s an entire guest house that is decorated oh-so-well.
 I personally loved the porch, which had comfy vintage couches and provided the perfect spot to open some wine and play cards in the evening.
-Use this link for $40 off your first Airbnb stay!
+(See more photos from our visit to Adair House here!)

 We didn’t know about Mariposa before this trip, but now we agreed that each time we visit Yosemite National Park, we’re stopping by Mariposa for at least an afternoon stroll on the main street and a cold beer at The Grove House.